Golden jackal

-The golden jackal is abundant in valleys and beside rivers and their tributaries, canals, lakes, and seashores, but rare in foothills and low mountains.
+The golden jackal is abundant in valleys and beside rivers and their tributaries, canals, lakes, and seashores; however, the species is rare in foothills and low mountains.
 It is a social species, the basic social unit of which consists of a breeding pair and any young offspring.
 It is very adaptable, with the ability to exploit food ranging from fruit and insects to small ungulates.
 It attacks domestic fowl and domestic mammals up to the size of domestic water buffalo calves.
 Its competitors are the red fox, steppe wolf, jungle cat, Caucasian wildcat, the raccoon in the Caucasus and in Central Asia, and the Asiatic wildcat.
-It is expanding beyond its native grounds in Southeast Europe into Central and Northeast Europe into areas where there are few or no wolves.
+It is expanding beyond its native grounds in from Southeast Europe into Central Europe as far as France, and Northeast Europe into areas where there are few or no wolves.

 Etymology and naming

 The word 'jackal' appeared in the English language around 1600.
 It derives from the Turkish word çakal, which originates from the Persian word šagāl.
-It is also known as the common jackal.
+The golden jackal is also known as the common jackal.